yefriddavid/simulate-attack-fail2ban/README.md

 # Docs

-We are going to make a simulate a brute attack and block with fail2ban to protecte our server.
+We are going to make a simple brute attack and block it with fail2ban to protected our server.

 ### Guys now I am working in this procjec..